'The Nation's T-Rex': How a Montana mum's tramp led to an incredible discovery

 The history of the skeleton, known to Montanans as the "Wankel T-Rex," to the Smithsonian as the "Nation's T-Rex" and to scientists as "MOR555," has three parts.
 The first we know little about - researchers can't even tell whether that hatchling was a girl or a boy.
 The second part was 24 billion days of stony silence.
 But the third - that's where it got interesting.

-Kathy Hove was born in Mississippi near the border with Louisiana, where, coincidently, the wide, warm and wet forests are a pretty good facsimile of what Eastern Montana looked like before the Rocky Mountains rose up to block all that moisture flowing from the west.
-But she grew up in Montana, where she married lanky Tom Wankel, her high school sweetie.
-They started a spread in the treeless badlands where ranchers scratch a living and paleontologists scrape for fossils.
+Kathy Hove was born in Mississippi near the border with Louisiana, where, coincidentally, the wide, warm and wet forests are a pretty good facsimile of what Eastern Montana looked like before the Rocky Mountains rose up to block all that moisture flowing from the west.
+But she grew up in Montana, where she married lanky Tom Wankel, her high school sweetheart.
+They started a spread in the treeless badlands where ranchers scratch a living and palaeontologists scrape for fossils.

 They'd been at it a dozen years when they took the three kids camping up at Fort Peck Lake, a dammed-up section of the Missouri River close to the border with Saskatchewan.